decent-chat/decent/docs/api.md

   "online": boolean,

+  "mentions": [ Message ] // List of messages that mention this user

-  "authorized": boolean, // Only present if useAuthorization is true "email": string | null;, // Only provided if the requested user is the same as the sessionID provides }
+  "authorized": boolean, // Only present if useAuthorization is true "email": string | null, // Only provided if the requested user is the same as the sessionID provides }
 ```